LeMathochist/example-api-patients/progress-acct-spec.md

 - Title: Progress Account
-- Description: Progress Account API specification outlines all that allows progress to maintain a Progress account.
+- Description: Progress Account API specification outlines all that allows patient progress to be followed in a Progress account.

 ## Servers